DUNE-DAQ/performancetest/docs/benchmark.md

-# performancetest/docs
+# benchmark/docs
 ## Benchmark testing suite
+18-January-2024 - Work in progress, feedback is welcome - Matthew Man and Danaisis Vargas

+The following instructions are aimed at users who want to run and create a benchmark report.
 The various benchmark tests can be run through the Phoronix Test Suite (pts).
 It automates installing and executing tests, and uploads results to https://openbenchmarking.org/

 To install pts (in CentOS Stream 8):
 `yum install phoronix-test-suite`